marinang/SimProd/README.md

 	--subtime <subtime> [<subtime> ...]
 Time interval when the jobs are sent.

-If you wish to modify any option related to an EvtType prior to launch submission, the "GetEvtType.py" will copy every option file that are in "EvtType.py".
+If you wish to modify any option related to an EvtType prior to launch submission, the "GetEvtType.py" will copy every option file that are in "EvtType.py" to a directory called "EvtTypes".
 It takes the EvtType as argument.